bartholomews/cw-three/README.md

 ######*Tasks List:*

 + *create a Camera class holding camera functionality currently in Scene class*
+    - Done by Vlad
 + *create a Coordinator Actor*

 + *create a Counter class holding hits, rays and other counters*
+    - Done by Vlad
 + *create Protocols defining Actors' Messages*

 + *create a Worker Actor (e.g. RenderingEngine)*